 You can use a cheap foam brush to paint your strips.
 Just make sure you get all the edges too!
 One coat is all you should need.
 Just make sure you put the pieces back down in the same spot!

-Next it’s time to stain the tray.
+Next, it’s time to stain the tray.
 Using your favorite stain give your tray one coat.
-If you want a deeper color you can do two coats.
+If you want a deeper color, you can add a second coat.
+Be sure to follow instructions on the can.
 Once your stain and paint are both dry, it’s time to glue your pattern into the bottom of the tray.
 Just apply a small amount to the bottom of your balsa wood and press down for a few seconds to ensure a secure hold.
 Once all your pieces are glued down, you’re left with a gorgeous custom serving tray!

 The best part about this is you can customize it to fit your style.
 You could do the opposite and paint the tray and stain the balsa wood or do a mix of different colors for your pattern!
 There’s no right or wrong way to do it :) I love how the blue pieces pop off the stained background, adding painted pieces made such a big difference!